-$$\{P\}\ ridesharing(i, PA(i), SA(i), \leadsto (i), v, M) \{Q\}$$
+$$\{P\}\ ridesharing(i, PA(i), SA(i), \rightsquigarrow (i), v, M)\ \{Q\}$$

 To that end, we developed a model including our formalization from Sec.
 2 using Boogie [2].
 The topology and communication functions are represented by axioms.
 Additional axioms represent the properties of the system analyzed.
-The aggregation algorithm is input directly in imperative form by representing boolean arrays as functions of type $array: N \to \mathbb{B}$.
+The aggregation algorithm is input directly in imperative form by representing boolean arrays as functions of type $array : N \to \mathbb{B}$ .
 Instead of bounded integers, we used unbounded integers to simplify the model, thus introducing the assumption that the actual data types used in an implementation are enough to accommodate the aggregation values without overflowing.
-Simple invariants for the loop in the algorithm were necessary: framing conditions for the loop variables and the fact that consistency is preserved across iterations of the loop was sufficient.
-P and Q were expressed in terms of the protocol variables and used as pre- and postconditions of the algorithm respectively1.
+Simple invariants for the loop in the algorithm were necessary: framing conditions for the loop was sufficient.
+P and Q were expressed in terms of the protocol variables and used as pre- and postconditions of the algorithm respectively.